murkl/arch-os/runtime/README.md

 run began with, so a restart stands where the last one left off.
 A failure is a warning in the log; the answer stands either way.

-**`first: true`** puts a question before everything else — before the network screen, before the preflight, before the presets.
+**`first: true`** puts a question before everything else: before the network screen, before the preflight, before the presets.
 It is what makes the keyboard a passphrase is typed on a settled thing rather than a guess, and it is a promise to make sparingly: every question here is asked before the check that says this machine cannot be installed onto at all.

-An options command may hand back a value and the text it is chosen by, separated by a **tab** — everything before the tab is stored, everything after it is read:
+An options command may hand back a value and the text it is chosen by, separated by a **tab**: everything before the tab is stored, everything after it is read:

 ```sh
 lsblk -dn -o PATH,SIZE,MODEL | awk '{printf "%s\t%s  %s %s\n", $1, $1, $2, $3}'
 # /dev/nvme0n1<TAB>/dev/nvme0n1  1.8T WD Black
 ```

-An empty value in front of the tab is a real answer — "no variant", "the default" — not a blank line.
+An empty value in front of the tab is a real answer ("no variant", "the default"), not a blank line.

 ### `conditions`